Argel-Tal/DataScience-Notes/Lecture Summaries.md

 We want to ensure that the error within our sample matches that of the wider population (out of sample error).
 Do do this, we reserve some data for training validation, called the _"testing"_ subset.

-__"Bias"__ is the reliance on existing samples, and the accuracy on previously unseen data: high bias is associated with poor preformance, __underfitting__.
+__"Bias:"__ model's reliance on existing samples, and the inaccuracy on previously unseen data: high bias is associated with poor preformance, __underfitting__.

+__"Variance:"__ model's sensitivity to changes in the dataset -> how "jumpy"/noisey the model is

 ![image](https://user-images.githubusercontent.com/80669114/137659862-1d1e2ac1-f9fc-483b-84a1-bf6b3147d9ad.png)